brettsmason/croft/README.md

 A simple task for creating a pot file for your theme so it's ready for translation.

 #### gulp build
-Runs the clean, bower, copy:hc, sass and javascript tasks.
+Runs the clean, copy:hc, sass and javascript tasks.

 #### gulp renametheme
 This will rename all references to the theme text domain, function names and any other theme specific names.